-Every year, when I return from Karachi in the winter, along with memories of time spent with loved ones, there are other nuances and sensations that go deeper.
+Each year, on my return from wintertime in Karachi, along with memories of time spent with loved ones, there are other sights and sensations that resonate deeper.
 Two are the most memorable.
-First, drifting off to a nap after a simple, home-cooked meal with the sounds of the city around me, chirping, cawing, faint sounds of the ice cream truck jingle or the neighbor’s doorbell, intermittent chatter from the street, distant calls of the batli dabewala (street vendor).
-Second, the breathtaking sunsets, the low, looming sun, painting the sky in the softest of lilacs and pinks, bathing everything in blush, the soft sea breeze picking up.
-The beautiful illusion of the continuity of life in this tormented, soulful and beloved city.
+First, drifting off to a nap after a simple, home-cooked meal with the sounds of the city around me, chirping, cawing, faint sounds of the ice cream truck jingle or the neighbor’s doorbell, intermittent chatter from the street, distant calls of the batli dibewala (street vendor).
+Second, the breathtaking sunsets, the low, looming sun, painting the sky in luminous lilacs and pinks, bathing everything in blush, the soft sea breeze picking up and drifting to the land.
+The bittersweet illusion of the permanence of time in this tormented, soulful and beloved city.

-This recipe is a simplest dish that says home to me like no other.
+This recipe is a simple dish that says home to me like no other.

 – 1 cup red lentils